quantcast/qfs/Performance-Comparison-to-HDFS.md

-First off, QFS gives you 50% space reduction over 3-way replication in QFS, through erasure coding.
+First off, QFS gives you 50% space reduction over 3-way replication in HDFS, through erasure coding.
 At the same time it increases the number of simultaneous failures tolerated from 2 to 3.
 Moreover, it's significantly faster at scale, for the workload we tested on.